 Enjoy your next adventure through common sense and thoughtful preparation!

 Reminder: The Backdoor Survival Summer Blast Giveaway is ongoing for the month of June.
 There are lots of neat prizes and all you need to do is sign up for my new newsletter and send me a couple of emails.
 Now how easy is that?

 From the Bargain Bin: I just placed some gift orders for paracord items, including bracelets, keychains and lanyards.
 You can get paracord bracelets, key chains, belts and more from the Cobrabraid company.
 Plus, if you purchase 4 items you get 25% off your order.
 Add the coupon code “survival” for an additional 5% off making the total discount 30%.
 All orders ship for free so this to me is a really good deal.

-Amazon is have a huge sale on Kershaw knives – up to 40% off.
-My very favorite Kershaw OSO Sweet Knife is less than $20 – that’s is about $5 less than what I paid when I was putting together my Personal Pocket Survival Kit.
+A huge sale on Kershaw knives – up to 40% off.
 You can also find my mini-review here: Oh So Sweet Kershaw Knife.